 Javelina can be one of the most enjoyable game animals to hunt in Arizona.
 They are gregarious, sociable, pig-like animals that hang in groups of 5 to 15 animals.
 The common name is the "collared peccary" because of a white ring of hair that circles the neck region.
 Javelina appear to be larger than they really are, but in actuality, they only weigh 35-55 pounds dressed-out.
 They offer a very challenging hunt for the bowhunter, handgun hunter, muzzleloader hunter or even rifle hunter.
 Spot and stalk is the technique we use to tag one of these unique animals.
 Our guides use high-powered optics to locate a herd.
 Javelina are low to the ground and blend into their surroundings very well.
 So, they can often be a challenge to locate amongst the gray desert scrub.
 Once a herd is located though, a stalk can be planned.
 Javelina have poor eyesight, which enables hunters to approach within closer distances than other big game.
 This does not mean they are easy.
 Hunters must keep the wind in their favor when making a stalk and be extremely quiet in order to get within a desired shooting distance.
 Because of their large canines, javelina make nice open-mouth mounts.
 If you are successful, a full-body mount of a snarling peccary (javelina) can be a very unique trophy.
 The meat can often be made into sausage or chorizo.
 Our archery javelina hunts in January can be combined with both Coues deer and mule deer.

-Hunters should note that our hunts do entail a great deal of hiking in order to find the wild groups of javelina.
+Hunters should note that javelina live in the desert mountains.
 Hunters are encouraged to condition themselves for mountain terrain in order to increase their odds for success.
 Note: We do not put down corn or other bait to attract the javelina, like in Texas.
 This is a fair chase hunt where we use the spot and stalk method amongst desert mountain terrain.